utcs356/sp25/_pages/1_socket.md

 * Then **restart the SSH session** to make sure the changes are applied.

 #### Setup
 You **SHOULD** save changes you make to your private GitHub repo.
-Otherwise, you will lose the changes when your CloudLab experiement ends.
+Otherwise, you will lose the changes when your CloudLab experiment ends.
 1. **Get the skeleton code for A1 and setup your private repository.**
 To get the skeleton code, create a **private** repository by clicking `Use this template> Create a repository` on the [GitHub repository](https://github.com/utcs356/assignment1.git).
 Don't forget to select `Private` while creating the repository.